 What to ask for to leave by way of Settlement Agreement will depend on your situation, the strengths of any claims you might have in the Employment Tribunal, whether you can fund the legal costs of bringing a claim and your desire to avoid litigation.
 Our employment lawyers will advise you on your options and discuss whether the deal offered is realistically open to negotiation.

 Are Settlement Agreement payments taxable or tax free?

 The first £30000 of any compensation for loss of employment is tax free.
 This doesn’t mean that all payments made under a Settlement Agreement are tax free: money due to you under the Contract of Employment is taxable in the usual way.
-This applies to any pay owed up to the termination date, any bonus or commission due under the contract, accrued but untaken holiday and, in some cases, pay due in lieu of notice.
+This applies to any pay owed up to the termination date, any bonus or commission due under the contract, accrued but untaken holiday and, pay due in lieu of notice.
 The parties can’t agree to waive taxable payments (or the right to notice) and expect the severance pay to remain tax free.

 It is important that HMRC understand that the payments due under the Settlement Agreement are to compensate you for loss of employment rather than for anything else.
 Additional consideration should be provided for any warranties you are giving (such as confidentiality), either in the form of a mutual warranty, non cash benefit or nominal taxed payment.

 Our Settlement Agreement lawyers identify which payments are taxable and which can properly be made tax free, ensuring that the Settlement Agreement is drafted properly to provide consideration for any warranties so as not to place your severance pay at risk.